• States

 In addition, the Wind Cave is also home to several underground lakes and ubiquitous calcite formations called boxwork.

-As a matter of fact, this cave is so special that it was the first cave that became a national park anywhere in the world.
+This cave is so special that it was the first that became a national park anywhere in the world.

 Other than paying a visit to the cave, you can also keep an eye out for wildlife, tackle one of the many hiking trails, or become a Wind Cave Junior Ranger.